 Well yes Mrs. Lincoln but, incidentally, other than that, how was the play?

 It is not incidental.
-It is not an afterthought to be dismissed at the end of an inchoate diatribe and it is not a minor detail of History.
+It is not an afterthought to be dismissed at the end of an inchoate immoral diatribe and it is not a minor detail of History.
 It is in fact the detail because it speaks directly to the root cause of the issue.
-It is the knife in Abraham’s hand.
-But not only because it is the sin qua non of European anti-Semitism but because Zizek’s very construction, the very use of the paratheatrical, and the word, incidental, and the fact that it’s tucked in at the end of a diarrhetical trail of toxic lies and distortions, all speak directly to how the old anti-Semitism is the same as the contemporary anti-Semitism, and perhaps even more lethal precisely because it is woven into the otherwise legitimate criticism of end phase capitalism.
+It is the knife in the hand at the end of The Trial.
+But not only because it is the sin qua non of European anti-Semitism but because Zizek’s very construction, the very use of the parenthetical diarrhea-heavy trail of toxic lies and distortions, all speak directly to how the old anti-Semitism is the same as the contemporary anti-Semitism, and perhaps even more lethal precisely because it is woven into the otherwise legitimate criticism of end phase capitalism.

 But it is also imperative to point out that having begun with the slander that the Zionists were making common cause with the Nazis, and then to parenthetically blow up your own premise, is to be head up the ass irresponsible and the intellectual equivalent of a drunk crashing into a brick wall.
 If the premise is legitimate than the parenthetical is unnecessary.
 If the concluding parenthetical is legitimate than the premise is false and the entire argument is a pile of shit.